 That said, Rome wasn’t doing too bad a job of keeping it all together.
 That is until the Vandals got all the way to North Africa and captured the rich Roman provinces there.
 The Western Empire was heavily reliant on the income and grain from these provinces and their loss put Rome on the back foot.
 This proved to be a very difficult situation to come back from.

 Attempts to recapture these provinces were either diverted to fight the Huns that were now screaming in from the east, or were met with disastrous failure.

 By 476 the barbarian war leader Odoacer was in control of Italy.
 He sent the reigning western emperor, a boy in his teens, off to an early retirement, thus bringing to a close a chapter in the history of the West.
 Here, too, is where Heather’s book comes to a close.

 I have a few more things to add.
 The maps could be better.
 They weren’t bad, but didn’t always include places mentioned in the text.
 And another common complaint of mine: Heather still uses the outdated Wade-Giles method to Romanise Chinese names.
 He calls the Xiongnu tribes “Hsiung-Nu”. *facepalm!* People with fewer grey hairs than I should have no excuse not to use pinyin.

 All told, Heather delivers a worthwhile book.
 There’s a nice balance of narrative and analysis.
 Above all, he encourages us to think critically about anything else we may read on the subject.

-The Restoration of Rome
+The Restoration of Rome, by Peter Heather

 The Restoration of Rome picks up right where The Fall of the Roman Empire left off: with the deposition of Romulus Augustus – the last Roman emperor in the West.